• Twitter

 Getting started:

 Next, just as you’re used to choosing between different awarding bodies for examinations, we recommend that you review the Awarding Bodies we’ve licensed.
 Our strong advice is that you get in touch with one or more directly.
-Here are their contact details for our Awarding Bodies and where they operate.
+Here are the contact details for our Awarding Bodies and where they operate.

 We recommend that you ask the Awarding Bodies you contact directly to outline their distinctive approach to the delivery of the Standard (their ‘offer’) as well as the prices they charge.

 We cannot stress too strongly that it’s important that you approach Awarding Bodies operating in your area.
 That way, you’ll find the approach which you feel best suits your school or college to start the ‘Quality in Careers journey’ towards national accreditation.
-After reviewing your options, you’re free to choose the Awarding Body you wish to work with for the Quality in Careers Standard.
+After reviewing your options, you’re free to choose the Awarding Body you wish to work with for the Standard.

-• A further 472 schools and colleges were actively “working towards” assessment in 2022.
+• A further 241 schools and colleges were actively “working towards” assessment in 2025.

-This analysis by the Careers & Enterprise Company in January 2022 of the “Compass” scores for the 719 schools and colleges holding the Standard showed:
+Evidence of the added value and impact of achieving the Standard: This analysis by the Careers & Enterprise Company in January 2025 of the “Compass” scores for the schools and colleges holding the Standard showed:

-Copyright © 2022 · Quality in Careers Consortium All Rights Reserved
+Copyright © 2025 · Quality in Careers Consortium All Rights Reserved

 This website uses cookies to improve your experience.
 We'll assume you're ok with this, but you can opt-out if you wish.
 Cookie settingsACCEPT